kaifshaheemj/Sigma_Internship_Coding_Challenge/README.md

 ## Description

 This QuantRocket project retrieves and analyzes daily Apple (AAPL) stock data for the year 2023, specifically focusing on the date and closing price.
-The project utilizes QuantRocket's data fetching capabilities to obtain historical data and perform basic analysis.
+The project utilizes QuantRocket's data fetching capabilities to obtain historical data.

 ## Analysis and Model Building